Sabirk8992/Devopsp-Project-S3-IAAC-IAM/README.md

 - Once you are logged in to the instance, install Terraform by following the instructions in the [Terraform documentation](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) or [This Steps](https://spacelift.io/blog/how-to-install-terraform) .
 You can install Terraform using a package manager (e.g., apt) or by downloading the Terraform binary from the Terraform website.

-- Create a new directory for your Terraform project and navigate to that directory in the terminal.
+- If you want to create main.tf file from your self the juys copy paste the below code OR

+- You can copy my code direct into the directory by `vi main.tf`
+####  you can ```git clone https://github.com/Sabirk8992/Devopsp-Project-S3-IAAC-IAM.git ```  cd to Devopsp-Project-S3-IAAC-IAM directory then run the Terrafom.

-- Initialize Terraform by running the terraform init command.
+- Initialize Terraform by running the `terraform init` command.
 This will download any necessary plugins and initialize the working directory.

-- Create a Terraform configuration file with a ".tf" extension.
-This file should contain the configuration for the resources you want to create with Terraform.
-You can find documentation for the various resource types and their configuration options in the Terraform documentation.

-(you can copy my code direct into that directory using vi main.tf)
-#### or more easy you can ```git clone https://github.com/Sabirk8992/Devopsp-Project-S3-IAAC-IAM.git ```  cd to Devopsp-Project-S3-IAAC-IAM directory then run the Terrafom.

 ## Terraform Script